CERTIFIED GRIEF COUNSELOR’S ROLE

 The pivotal role as a Grief Counselor in today’s society will grow as unfortunate events continue to mount in forms of shootings, terrorism , mass genocide and acts of nature.
 Loss whether on the social level or private level is a natural aspect of the world.
 A little alleviation of this pain can come from the kind and soothing words of a trained and certified Grief Counselor.

 GRIEF COUNSELING BLOG: Please visit our interactive Grief Counseling web blog.
-Our blog contains article, news and current events and information related to case management practice in health care.

 If this practice specialty interests you then please review our program and feel free to speak with our advisors regarding our complete education program and courses leading to qualifications to achieve the certification.